graphile/worker/website/docs/pro/migration.md

 sidebar_position: 10
 ---

-Normally we recommend that you shut down all your Graphile Worker instances before upgrading to a new version of Worker since schema and API changes may cause older workers to break, leading to long waits and/or duplicate execution due to failure to mark jobs complete.
+Normally we recommend you shut down all of your Graphile Worker instances before upgrading to a new version of Worker, since schema and API changes may cause older workers to break, leading to long waits and/or duplicate execution due to failure to mark jobs complete.

-Worker Pro performs checks on startup and tracks running workers so that each Worker can know if they're out of date (in which case they should gracefully shut down) or if they need to wait for previous worker versions to exit fully before they can run migrations.
-Worker Pro understands which migrations are safe versus breaking, and can help you to roll out new versions of worker on a server-by-server basis without having to scale your workers to zero before applying an update.
+Worker Pro performs checks on startup and tracks running workers so that each Worker can know if they&apos;re out of date (in which case they should gracefully shut down) or if they need to wait for previous worker versions to exit fully before they can run migrations.
+Worker Pro understands which migrations are safe versus breaking, and can help you to roll out new versions of Worker on a server-by-server basis without having to scale your workers to zero before applying an update.

 ## Configuration